invenia/TagBotGitLab/README.md

   - `GITLAB_WEBHOOK_TOKEN`: A secure secret that you have generated.
   - `REGISTRATOR_ID`: The ID of the user making Registrator merge requests.
   - `AUTOMATIC_MERGE`: Set to `true` to enable automatic merge of merge requests.
+    Enabling this feature requires the user to have Maintainer privileges on the registry.
 - Run `serverless deploy --stage prod` to deploy the API.
 - Create a webhook on your registry repository.
   The URL should be the one that appeared after the last step.